 You may have been taught this one in school, but that doesn't mean it's right.
 The working world has come a long way in the last 10 years.
 It's time we started to update the lingo we use to match that.
 For instance, if you're applying for a modern role, such as one in a marketing or a digital field, this greeting won't align with their culture.

-Using this formal way of addressing a letter is so common that it tells the reader two things: 1.) you are lazy and 2.) you can't be bothered to find out who they are.
+Using this formal way of addressing a letter tells the reader two things: 1) you are lazy and 2) you can't be bothered to find out who they are.
 It's a real faux pas.